-Every individual is different, so is their recovery.
+Every individual is different, and so is his or her recovery.
 While certain interventions may work well for some, The Healing Place model is a non-medical approach that works for people who have tried everything else.
 Our program forges a pathway to sobriety for individuals addicted to alcohol, opiates, cocaine, and other substances.